rgbkrk/bookstore/README.md

 Bookstore
 =======================

-Stores IPython notebooks automagically onto OpenStack Swift.
+Stores IPython notebooks automagically onto object storage with a cloud provider.

-**Note: This currently only works against the alpha release of IPython 1.0.0.
+Currently supports OpenStack and Rackspace.
+Add your provider with a pull request!

+**Note: Bookstore only works against IPython 1.0.0 alpha.
 Stay tuned.**

 Bookstore currently has generic support for OpenStack Swift with simplified authentication for Rackspace's CloudFiles.
 Feel free to make a pull request if